marijndegen/2.redux-create-react-app-easy-guide/README.md

 import { combineReducers, configureStore } from "@reduxjs/toolkit";
 import type { PreloadedState } from "@reduxjs/toolkit";

-import userReducer from "../features/users/userSlice";
+import mySlice from "./mySlice";
 import { TypedUseSelectorHook, useDispatch, useSelector } from "react-redux";

 // Create the root reducer separately so we can extract the RootState type const rootReducer = combineReducers({
-  user: userReducer,
+  mySlice,
 });

 export const setupStore = (preloadedState?: PreloadedState<RootState>) => {